mkaisereth/PCdareSoftware/README.md

 1. Clone repository incl. data
     a) Balgrist: sample data for 3 patients
-2. Run StartPCDareRegisterApp.m in MATLAB
+2. Run StartPCdareRegisterApp.m in MATLAB